-This profile focuses on the most impactful tornadoes for marginalized and at-risk populations.
-Tornadoes will be listed in the Impact section in reverse date, chronological order.
+This profile focused on the most impactful tornadoes for marginalized and at-risk populations.
+Tornadoes are listed in the Impact section in reverse date, chronological order.

 (Photo: Tornado damage in Alabama, Jan.
 13. 2023.
 (Source: Alabama Governor Kay Ivey via Twitter)